Japan's Culinary Heritage

 Baba Cutlery Works - Craftsmanship inherited from father to son

-Sakai-City in Osaka is the home of Japanese knives with a history of 600 years.
-Founded in 1916, Baba Cutlery Works has been inherited from father to son with a commitment to create the best quality kitchen knives, and pass this knowledge on to the next generation.
-We will visit Sakai-City to observe how collaboration between highly-skilled professionals creates steel with an unparalleled sharpness.
+Sakai City in Ōsaka is the home of Japanese knives with a history of 600 years.
+Founded in 1916, Baba Cutlery Works has been inherited from father to son with a commitment to create the best quality kitchen knives and pass this knowledge on to the next generation.
+We will visit Sakai City to observe how collaboration between highly skilled professionals creates steel with an unparalleled sharpness.

 Download PDF itinerary